varun1133/API-development-using-spring-boot/README.md

 API endpoints are self-documented using Swagger.
 Access it at:
 [http://localhost:8080/swagger-ui.html](http://localhost:8080/swagger-ui.html)

-## License
-This project is for assessment purposes only and has no official license.

 ## Contact
-For any questions or issues, please contact [your email/contact information].
+For any questions or issues, please contact varungowda1103@gmail.com.

 ---

-Replace placeholders like `<repository-url>` and `your_application_name` with actual values specific to your project.